 But in low-light conditions the weaknesses come crashing through: longer exposure leads to blur, high ISO sensitivities lead to image noise and this is where the Moto G7 Power is really marked out from the best cameras out there.
 Does that matter?
 At this price, probably not - because this phone camera is as good as many flagships from a couple of years ago.
 Just don't expect too much when the light dips.

-On the downside there's a slightly weak camera in low-light conditions, a display that is on the weak side with over-active auto-brightness adjustment, and the design is rather chunky.
-The question is whether you are happy with such compromises.
+On the downside there's a slightly weak camera in low-light conditions, a display that's also on the weak side with over-active auto-brightness adjustment, and the design is rather chunky.
+The question is whether you are happy with such compromises - we think it's all fair cop.
+It's only bettered by the G8 Plus, so if you can find this older model for less cash then it's a long-lasting bargain.

-The Honor Play is a strange beast.
-It pretty much offers flagship level hardware and comes in a price that's falling due to it being a 2018 phone.
-There's a good camera and lots of power, with a more capable display than the Moto.
-However, the Honor won't match the battery life and its software is a lot more fiddly.
+The Honor Play offers flagship-level hardware (from 2018) and a more capable display than the Moto.
+However, it won't match the battery life and its software is a lot more fiddly.